IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/README.md

 # Health-Insurance-Cost-Analysis-Dashboard
-This captures an in-depth analysis of the National Health Insurance Scheme (NHIS) cost of ALMADINA CLINIC &amp; PHARMACY
+This captures an in-depth analysis of National Health Insurance Scheme (NHIS) cost of services in ALMADINA CLINIC &amp; PHARMACY